-The department offers required courses that focus on epidemiologic methods and analysis.
+The Department offers required courses that focus on epidemiologic methods and analysis.
 This specialized knowledge allows students to apply their skills to any research or service area they choose.
-Students are free to choose, with advisement, electives that will allow informal concentrations in several areas of study, including: cancer, cardiovascular disease, other chronic diseases, environmental health, infectious diseases, methods, genetic and molecular epidemiology, reproductive health, social epidemiology, and women's and children's health.
+Students are free to choose, with advisement, electives that will allow informal concentrations in several areas of study, including: cancer, cardiovascular disease, infectious diseases, methods, genetic and molecular epidemiology, reproductive health, social epidemiology, and women's and children's health.